Billionaire Profile

 Tennis Development

-Invested in the development of tennis in Kazakhstan, training, academies, and infrastructure
+Allocated to the development of tennis in Kazakhstan, including training of coaches and infrastructure.

 Controversies & Challenges